dantaki/mMBA/lecture1/README.md

 1. Examine the External Environment
   * Start by looking at the externals
   * Anticipated future of the market
-  * Actionable intelligence from the environment: get a good feel of the anticipated change ("Turbulance")
+  * Actionable intelligence from the environment: get a good feel of the anticipated change ("Turbulence")
   * Drives strategy
 2. Audit Internal Functional Capabilities
   * Strategic Posture